evykassirer/notes/cs241/class_notes.md

 Accepting state are any states that includes an accepting state from the original NFA.
 Every NFA hs an equivilent DFA, and NFAs recognize the same class of languages.

-###epsilon-NFA
+###ɛ-NFA

 What if we let ourselves change state without consuming a character?
-We call these epsilon transitions. (we label the arrow as epsilon)
+We call these ɛ transitions. (we label the arrow as ɛ)
 - This is a free pass to a new state without reading a character.
 - This makes it easy to glue smaller automa together.